Sjogren's neglect IV - CME

 The Rheumatologist Newsletter

-The Rheumatologist newsletter is a popular monthly publication of the ACR.
+The rheumatologist newsletter is a popular monthly publication of the American College of Rheumatology (ACR).
 Frustrated by the lack of attention to Sjogren’s, I wrote an editorial article that was published in the September 2013 newsletter.
 The administrator who worked with me commented that it was difficult to find writers for Sjogren’s topics.

 The search function of The Rheumatologist illustrates once again how Sjogren’s remains “Under the radar.”
 Not accidentally, this is the title of my article!
 Here are the results of a search of The Rheumatologist using the following terms.
 Each full page links to approximately 10 articles:.